 The Poverello Center, Inc., an award winning 501(c)(3) organization, advocates for and provides a multitude of services to address and improve the health, well-being, and stability of the homeless and underserved within Missoula.
-The Poverello Center, Inc. operates four separate programs addressing the diverse needs of the Missoula community:
+The Poverello Center, Inc. operates three separate programs addressing the diverse needs of the Missoula community:

 Ryman Street Emergency Shelter